OpenZeppelin/openzeppelin.com/privacy.md

 ---
 layout: privacy
 title: 'Data Privacy Notice'
-subtitle: 'Last Updated: August 23, 2019'
+subtitle: 'Last Updated: October 18, 2019'
 ---

 ## Why are you seeing this notice?

-This Data Privacy Notice details important information regarding the collection, use and disclosure of personal information collected on the OpenZeppelin websites located at <https://openzeppelin.com>, <https://docs.openzeppelin.com>, <http://forum.openzeppelin.com> and [https://blog.openzeppelin.com](https://blog.openzeppelin.com/) (the "**Websites**"), and any other applications, tools, products, services, blogs, forums and/or materials (collectively, "**Services**") offered from time to time by OpenZeppelin through the Websites.
+This Data Privacy Notice details important information regarding the collection, use and disclosure of personal information collected on the OpenZeppelin websites located at <https://openzeppelin.com>, <https://docs.openzeppelin.com>, <http://forum.openzeppelin.com> and [https://blog.openzeppelin.com](https://blog.openzeppelin.com/) (the "**Websites**"), and any other applications, tools, products, services, blogs, forums and/or materials (collectively, "**Services**") offered from time to time by OpenZeppelin.
 OpenZeppelin provides this Data Privacy Notice to help you understand how your personal information is used by us and your choices regarding our use of it.
-By using the Websites, you agree that we can collect, use, disclose, and process your information as described in this Data Privacy Notice.
-This Data Privacy Notice only applies to the OpenZeppelin Websites, and not to any other websites, products or services you may be able to access or link to via the Websites.
+By using the Websites or the Services, you agree that we can collect, use, disclose, and process your information as described in this Data Privacy Notice.
+This Data Privacy Notice only applies to the OpenZeppelin Websites and Services, and not to any other websites, products or services you may be able to access or link to via the Websites.
 We encourage you to read the privacy policies of any other websites you visit before providing your information to them.

 While our values will not shift, the Websites will evolve over time, and this Data Privacy Notice will change to reflect that evolution.
 If we make changes, we will notify you by revising the date at the top of this Data Privacy Notice.
 In some cases, if we make significant changes, we may give you additional notice by adding a statement to our homepage.
 We encourage you to review this Data Privacy Notice periodically to stay informed about our practices.